 RICE COOKING TIPS

-Brown rice and wild rice require much longer cooking times and are best suited to the Multigrain or Manual settings.
+- Brown rice and wild rice require much longer cooking times and are best suited to Multigrain or Manual settings.

 Instant Pot Multigrain SETTING